Moonpig/tech-test-dotnet-backend/readme.md

 ## Questions

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
-	implemention of part 1 & 2?
+	implementation of part 1 & 2?

 Q2.
-What best pracices have you used while implementing your solution?
+What best practices have you used while implementing your solution?

 Q3.
 What further steps would you take to improve the solution given more time?